jjcmoon/semiring_torch/README.md

 # semiring_torch

-> Run your pytorch code on any semiring with a single line of code!
+Run your pytorch code on any semiring with a single line of code!
+Semiring_torch is built on top of [autoray](https://github.com/jcmgray/autoray).

 ### Example

 By using the logarithmic semiring, you can easily write numerically stable code.
-In the following example, we compute the dot product of two vectors.
+In the following example, we compute a matrix product in log-space.

 <table>
 <tr>